mcules/esp32_rotor_controller/README.md

 ---

+## Planned Web Interface

+A web interface will be added in future updates to:
+- Configure network settings.
+- Configure rotor settings.
+- Monitor rotor status and position.
+- Send commands directly through a browser.
+- Offer an intuitive GUI for managing the rotor.

+---

 ## Troubleshooting

 - **WiFi Not Connecting**: Ensure your network credentials are entered correctly during the WiFiManager setup.
-- **No Response to Commands**: Verify that the client is connected to the correct IP and port of the ESP32.
+- **No Response to Commands**: Verify that the client is connected to the correct IP and port of the ESP32-C3.
 - **Unstable Movement**: Check for issues in the `updatePosition()` logic or refine the movement parameters.

 ---